 Who can join in?

-Anyone, young, old and in-between, is invited to join us for a taster session on the water with an experienced sailor.
+Anyone, young, old and in-between, is invited to join us for a taster session on the water.
 Whether you are a complete beginner or a returning sailor, there will be a variety of boats waiting to take you on the water, free of charge.
-Members from all sections of the club will be there having fun so do come and join in.

-If you have a disability and would like to give sailing a go, please contact us to have a chat about what we can offer you.
+If you have a disability but would like to give sailing a go, please contact us to have a chat about what we can offer you. firstname.lastname@example.org

-- Adults can have a go on a Laser 2000 with an experienced sailor
+- Adults can have a go on a Laser 2000 with an expereinced helm

-- Anyone: can have a go with our radio controlled boats on the pond, enjoy a ride on a rib, cruising yacht, day boat or take to the water to try your hand at kayaking.
+- Anyone: can have a go with our radio controlled boats on the pond, enjoy a ride on a rib or cruising yacht or Day Boat, or take to the water to try your hand atkayaking or paddle boarding

 - The Club galley and bar will be open for the purchase of light snacks, tea, coffee, other drinks.

-- Club members will be present to talk to you about club life, the different types of sailing we enjoy, our facilities and how to become a member.
+- Club members will be present to talk to you about enjoying the Harbour, the different types of sailing we enjoy, facilities and how to become a member.

-NOTE: MRSC is a tidal sailing club so all boats will be back ashore before 4pm on the day so make sure you come earlier to enjoy an on the water experience.
+MRSC is a tidal sailing club so all boats will be back ashore before 5pm on the day so make sure you come earlier to enjoy an on the water experience.

 What to bring and wear